 5.9.2.2 Potential New Requirements

 Editor’s Note: user consent in this section is FFS.

+NOTE: Compared to 5G, the 6G system is expected to enable faster and more efficient data collection and transfer of 6G System Data, while minimizing the impact on 6G services.

 [PR 5.9.2.2-1] The 6G system shall support mechanisms for 6G System Data collection and consumption minimizing the impact to 6G services.